What is Ethical Hunting?

 Why is Hunting Good?

-Hunting is considered as an important wildlife management tool.
-It is a way to keep a healthy balance in nature making sure that the available habitat can support different wildlife species.
+Hunting is an important wildlife management tool.
+It is a way to keep a healthy balance in nature, making sure that the available habitat can support different wildlife species.
 It is a tool that plays an important when it comes to wildlife management.
 Biologists study wildlife populations and work with legislators to establish laws and regulations on hunting that will keep wildlife populations in balance and promote growth and breeding as habitat allows.

 Hunting is also helpful when it comes to environmental preservation.
 The tax that comes from equipment and license fees of hunters provides wildlife agencies with the money to acquire and maintain land for the conservation of wildlife species.